airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ## <a name="handling_values">Handling component values</a>

-Component values map to the values in the component objects.
-The array index maps to the array index in the appropriate property of the packaging field.

-Let's say for example that the following message needs to be processed:
+Let's say that the following message needs to be processed:

     {
         "sdmx-proto-json": "2012-11-29",